salvdevlops/Joining-a-Windows-11-client-to-Active-Directory-Domain-lab/README.md

 (This is also where you can rename the computer if you'd like.)

-If you don't remember the domain name, check Active Directory Users and Computers on the server — it's displayed there.
+If you don't remember the domain name, check Active Directory Users and Computers on the windows server — it's displayed there.

 <img width="726" height="460" alt="image" src="https://github.com/user-attachments/assets/6089b5c2-86be-4f4a-b78f-91b947de26c2" />